 When served, the pudding's traditional sprig of holly garnish represents His Crown of Thorns and healing, and the flaming of the brandy symbolizes the Passion of the Christ.

-Once the Christmas pudding recipe is made, each family develops their own tradition surrounding the serving of the pudding on Christmas day.
+Once an old fashioned Christmas pudding recipe has been chosen and made, each family develops their own tradition surrounding the serving of the pudding on Christmas day.
 Why not start your own family tradition?

 Charles Dickens describes a typical Victorian family's presentation of the Christmas pudding in this excerpt from his 1843 English classic...

 Mrs. Cratchit left the room alone — too nervous to bear witnesses — to take the pudding up and bring it in.

 Suppose it should not be done enough!
 Suppose it should break in turning out!
 Suppose somebody should have got over the wall of the backyard, and stolen it, while they were merry with the goose — a supposition at which the two young Cratchits became livid!
 All sorts of horrors were supposed.